 This guidelines document includes specific details about the purpose of these grants, types of eligible projects, maximum award amount, and application information.

-Eligible credit unions must complete the following three steps before registering with the NCUA’s CyberGrants system (opens new window) and submitting an application.
+Eligible credit unions must complete the following three steps before registering with the NCUA’s CyberGrants system (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and submitting an application.
 The NCUA’s CyberGrants system will not recognize credit unions that have not completed each requirement:

 - Ensure your low-income designation (LID) is active.

 - Obtain a Unique Entity Identifier (UEI) number.

 - Activate a System for Award Management (SAM) account.